 Does Prevagen Work?

 Despite the studies, I’m not yet convinced.
 The research could be better in my opinion.
-I'd like to see research proving Prevagen can cross the blood-brain barrier and improve memory in people with memory problems.
+I'd like to see research proving that Prevagen can cross the blood-brain barrier and improve memory in people with memory problems.

 I had a very negative experience with Prevagen.
 I purchased the Prevagen Regular Strength (10mg) as an over the counter supplement from CVS.
 The description on the box stated that is has been shown to help with mild memory loss.
 I believe the claims from the manufacturer (Quincy BioScience) are false and misleading.